pravega/pravega/documentation/src/docs/pravega-concepts.md

 on the Event's Routing Key.
 Pravega uses consistent hashing to assign Events to Stream Segments.
 Event Routing Keys are hashed to form a "key space".
 The key space is then divided into a number of partitions, corresponding to the number of Stream Segments.
-Consistent hashing determines the allotment of the specific Segment to an Event.
+Consistent hashing determines of Events to Stream Segments.

 ### Elastic Streams: Auto Scaling